 Recognise

-- · Safe and unsafe situations

-- Safety clues
+- Safety clues and situational awareness

-- · Body clues
+- · Risk taking

+- Rules, rights and responsibilities

-- Private body parts (using anatomical names)
+- Private body parts (using anatomical names) and body ownership

-- · Body ownership

 React

-· Safety options
+- Problem solving

+- Strategies

 Report

 - Safety helpers and persistence

-- Phone and online safety
+- Online and mobile phone safety

+- Review of personal safety using self-confidence skills

 The content

 Adults are ultimately responsible for keeping children safe, however, there is evidence that safety education can result in important learning with lasting positive benefits for students.
 Learning about safety can help students become more confident to take steps to avoid unsafe situations and tell someone if they are in situations that are unsafe.

 Recognise:

 These lessons focus on students being alert to clues in their environment (for example, sound clues like alarms, visual clues such as hazard signs or smell clues such as smoke) and to body clues (for example, goose bumps or racing pulse) which may help alert them to unsafe situations.
-Students will learn about the importance of rules and that these exist to keep them safe.
+Students will learn about children's rights and their right to be treated fairly.
+Learning about the importance of rules and that these exist to keep them safe.
 Learning rules about private body parts is also included to develop understanding about inappropriate touching.
 Sadly, there is evidence that children as young as Prep age are exposed to this sort of harm, and in the majority of cases, by someone they know.
 Students will use anatomical language for private body parts in lessons to remove the shame and embarrassment often associated with discussing genitalia.
 Using anatomical language such as penis and vagina can improve the confidence of children to report inappropriate touching and removes any confusion that nicknames can cause.
 React:

-This part of the curriculum focuses on students developing strategies for responding to unsafe situations.
+This part of the Daniel Morcombe Child Safety Curriculum focuses on students developing strategies for responding to unsafe situations.
 They will have opportunities to problem solve real life scenarios and think about different 'react' options.
 They will also learn that breaking rules may be necessary in order to become safe.
-Examples may include crossing the road to escape a dog, saying "No" to an adult who is using inappropriate touch, or breaking a window to escape a fire.
+Examples may include crossing the road to escape a menacing dog, saying "No" to an adult who is using inappropriate touch, or breaking a window to escape a fire.
 Report: